twinko/Band4-WF-Xdrip-German/README.md

-# Band5-WF-Xdrip
+# Band4-WF-Xdrip-German

 First of all a big thanks to BigDigital!
-He created the initial layout for this watchface and provides the ´Miband support for xdrip! https://bigdigital.home.blog
+He created the initial layout for this watchface and provides the Miband support for xdrip! https://bigdigital.home.blog

 --> EN  (DE steht unten)